liam2/liam2/doc/usersguide/source/import.rst

 As of now, you can only import CSV files, one file for each entity.
 Their first row should contain the name of the fields.
-You need at least two integer columns: "id" and "period" (though they do not necesarrily need to be named like that in the csv file).
+You need at least two integer columns: "id" and "period" (though they do not necessarily need to be named like that in the csv file).

 description file